ffrostfall/optimized-gerstner-waves/README.md

 - Have Rokit installed
 - Have roblox studio (lol)

+1. Run `rokit install`
-All you need to do to set the repo up is open a new Roblox place file, and then run `lune run dev`, and you're set!
+2. Open a new Roblox place file, and then run `lune run dev`, and you're set!